 Refractory ALL.
 The leukemia has not gone away and is not responding to treatment.

 Relapsed ALL, also called recurrent ALL.
 Your leukemia has returned after a period of remission.
 Your symptoms may return and your CBC becomes abnormal again.
-The percentage of blasts in your bone marrow is more than five percent.
-Your doctor may need to consider a new treatment plan to bring you back into remission.
+The percentage of blasts in your bone marrow is more than 5 percent.
+Your health care provider may need to consider a new treatment plan to bring you back into remission.